loekd/MissionCriticalDemo/readme.md

 ## Front-End

 The front-end is a Blazor Application that can connect to the back-end API using REST calls.
+It will also open a SignalR connection to the Dispatch API.

-## Back-End
+## Dispatch API

 The back-end is an ASP.NET 6 Web API named 'Dispatch API'.
 It uses a database and a message queue.
+It will send and receive messages to and from the Plant API.
+It can communicate directly with the Front-end by using SignalR.

-## Background Processor
+## Plant API

-Messages sent by the Dispatch API are processed here.
-After completion, a message is sent back to the API.
+Messages sent by the Dispatch API are processed here in the Plant API.
+After completion, a new message is sent back to the API.